 Yes.
 You will need to show proof of school enrollment at time of registration.
 Please download a copy of the School Enrollment Form and submit it during your registration.
 The School Enrollment Form can be found HERE

-In some cases an 8-year-old can play in the Minors Division.
+In some cases an 8-year-old can 'play up' in the Minors Division.
 A parent or guardian must make this request at time of registration.
-All moves 'up or down' are done in our database after our registration process has been closed and during the process of team formation.
+All 'play ups' are done in our database after the registration process has been closed and during the process of team formation.

 Can 10-year-olds "play up" in Baseball Majors?

-Yes.
-If a parent or guardian does not feel their 11 or 12-year-old child should play in the Majors Division, they may request to have their child be made eligible for the Minors Division.
-A parent or guardian must make this request at time of registration.
-Based on Little League rules, the parent or guardian must complete a waiver request form and request that the Board of Directors consider approving the waiver.
-If approved, the Board of Directors will forward to the District 6 Administrator for a final decision.
+No. If a parent or guardian does feel their player should play in a lower division, they must attend a meeting with the president of the league, the vice president of division, commissioner, and player agent.
+A request to 'play down' will not be granted to simply "play with friends".
+Based on Little League rules, the parent or guardian must send in a request letter to request that the Board of Directors consider approving the waiver.
+If approved, the Board of Directors will forward the letter to the District 6 Administrator for a final decision.
 The District Administrator has final authority for approval/denial without appeal.
 All moves 'up or down' are done in our database after our registration process has been closed and during the process of team formation.

 Can 12-year-olds "play up" in Juniors?